Where to Eat: Restaurants in Petaluma

 A local gem, Everest offers hand-ground spices and passed-down recipes.
 In addition to Indian cuisine, Everest showcases the owners' Nepalese background with a few harder-to-find Nepalese and Tibetan dishes.
 Try the succulent fish curry or, for a taste of the Himalayas, the lamb chutney.

-Savor authentic Italian cuisine, with classic dishes like homemade soft polenta topped with scattered mushrooms and Italian cheeses, an authentic Caesar salad with anchovies, and pork tenderloin sautéed with porcini, prosciutto, brandy, and mustard.
+Savor authentic Italian cuisine in a bright yet cozy dining room or on a romantic patio beside the Petaluma River.
+Classic dishes include homemade soft polenta topped with scattered mushrooms and Italian cheeses, an authentic Caesar salad with anchovies, and pork tenderloin sautéed with porcini, prosciutto, brandy, and mustard.
 Chef-owner Dennis Hernandez worked at top San Francisco restaurants before creating his dream of an Italian kitchen in Wine Country.

 Generations of traditional family recipes of Northern Italy are blended with local ingredients and Sonoma Wine Country style in this casual, elegantly rustic eatery.
 The menu features artfully handcrafted pastas, sauces, and cured meats, plus a selection of local and Italian wines.